ajax-76/hash_url/README.md

 Primary database is used for writing and other two secondary used for reading operation .

 - all application have been containerized using docker and docker compose for the orchestration .
-- all the app have their own specfic container making , shipping  much easy .
+- all the app have their own specfic container making the  shipping of the apps  much easy .

 - all the containers are deployed in the digital ocean server .